Positive Reinforcement vs Positive Punishment – Which Is Effective?

 Making sure that the child receives some sort of feedback is also important.
 Parents should not stop at “good job!”.
 Instead, give praise in the form of a statement.
 Example: “Thank you very much!
 You did a great job with cleaning up your room!”

-3. Restrict It to Positive Behavior
+3. Restrict it to Positive behaviour

-4. Reinforce Immediately After the Behavior
+4. Reinforce Immediately After the behaviour

 5. Praise for Quality, Not Outcome